-In this post, you will discover 28 delicious Colombian foods.
-This might be the longest food list I’ve done.
+Discover 28 delicious Colombian foods.
 Colombia might not be on the list of places you think of when it comes to great food, but it should be.

 I meet a lot of people who think that South American food is bland.
 While they don’t use as many spices as in Asia, they still cook up a great feed.
 Colombian cuisine is some of the best in the region.

 A Complete First Aid Guide for the Smart TravelerGet Your Copy of Wilderness and Travel Medicine Today

 It surprised me to find so many great Colombian foods that I had never tried or even heard of before.
 Especially since my mother’s Colombian!
 To be fair, you can’t find many of the ingredients in other parts of the world.

 Chips (french fries) with sausage, cheese, ham, and a couple of different sauces (tomato, mayo, etc).
 Not the healthiest meal but tasty.

 Usually goes for around 5,000 – 8,000 COP.

 You can’t walk very far in Colombia without seeing empanadas.
 It is a fried maize “dumpling” with various savory fillings.
 Usually potato, meat, cheese, egg, or a combination of these.

 The direct translation is rice with chicken.
 It is like the Colombian version of fried rice.
 You can also get it with shrimp (camarones).

 You will see these balls of delight everywhere on display in the mornings.
 Usually with empanadas and other fried snacks.
 It is basically deep fried bread balls.
 Sounds simple but very delicious.
 Best when fresh.
 500 – 1000 COP.